Scope

 INTRODUCTION

-The 33rd ISOM (ISOM'23) will be held from November 19 to 22 at TAKAMATSU SYMBOL TOWER, Takamatsu, Kagawa, Japan.
+The 35th ISOM (ISOM’25) will be held from Oct.
+19 to 22 at Light Cube Utsunomiya, Utsunomiya, Tochigi, Japan.

 The purpose of the symposium was to provide a forum for information exchange on a broad range of topics covering science and technology in optical memory and its related fields.
 However, information explosion in the internet and cloud service has been enforcing optical memory to change from that for consumer storage to that for enterprise storage.
 Many colleagues of us have been seeking for new frontiers of optical memory technologies.
 Considering this situation, the scopes of ISOM are being continuously updated and have been reorganized in 2016.
 To further highlight them, the official name of ISOM was changed from “International Symposium on Optical Memory” to “International Symposium on Imaging, Sensing, and Optical Memory” in 2017.
 Paper submissions related to the new scopes as well as the conventional ones would be strongly encouraged.

-We are looking forward to your paper submission and seeing you in Takamatsu, Kagawa, Japan.
+We are looking forward to your paper submission and seeing you Utsunomiya, Tochigi, Japan.

 SCOPE OF THE SYMPOSIUM

-ISOM'23 will discuss the current status of Optical Memory, Imaging, Sensing, and Other Related Technologies.
+ISOM’25 will focus on the latest progress and research in Optical Memory, Imaging, Sensing, and Other Related Technologies.

 1. Optical Memory